harshaturlapati/myKINOVA_ROS/README.md

 ## Set up WSL on Windows
 1. Install Ubuntu 18.04/20/22.04 via WSL on Windows using Microsoft Store --> Ubuntu 20 --> Get.
+> Disable local LAN if on quad-LAN adapter.
 2. Restart Ubuntu and ensure that Systemd is running via ``sudo systemctl status``.
 If not, run
 ```console
 sudo systemctl reset-failed